 - SLEEPINESS: If you have dropped their nap and they are showing any of the following sleepiness signs, then it might be time to re-introduce it.
 Because they might need more rest:

 - Showing tiredness cues in the morning after waking up.

-- Less free time!: I know it’s hard to let go of that 1-3 hours you had in the middle of the day to get things done!
+- LESS FREE TIME: I know it’s hard to let go of those 1-3 hours you had in the middle of the day to get things done!

 IS MY 3 YEAR OLD GETTING ENOUGH SLEEP?

 A 3-year-old should be getting 10-13 hours in every 24 hour period5.
 That’s what the National sleep foundation suggests.
 If you don’t think they are getting enough then you should alter their bedtime accordingly.
 You could also introduce an afternoon nap again if they need it.

 SIGNS THAT YOUR 3 YEAR OF IS SLEEP DEPRIVED